-Interest expense for the six months ended November 30, 2018 totaled approximately \$1.9 million, as compared to approximately \$2.5 million for the similar period in 2017.
-The components of interest expense include a loss on extinguishment of a long-term convertible note, accrued interest on a convertible note, along with the amortization of debt discount and debt issuance costs.
-On November 15, 2018, as previously reported, the Company amended the convertible note to include an additional feature which allows the holder to receive the redemption amount (a) in cash or (b) by converting the redemption amount into shares of common stock.
+Interest expense for the nine months ended February 28, 2019 totaled approximately \$3.0 million, as compared to approximately \$5.5 million for the similar period in 2018.
+The components of interest expense include a loss on extinguishment of a long-term convertible note, accrued interest on a convertible note, inducement interest related to warrant exercise and convertible debt, along with the amortization of debt discount and debt issuance.
+On November 15, 2018, as previously reported, the Company amended one long-term convertible note to include an additional feature which allows the holder to receive the redemption amount at the Company's election (a) in cash or (b) by converting the redemption amount into shares of common stock.
 The amendment caused the embedded redemption provision to require bifurcation as a liability at fair value under ASC 815 (Accounting Standards Codification Derivatives and Hedging (Topic 815).
 In addition, management also considered the accounting for the amendment under the accounting guidance in ASC 470, Debt (Topic 470), and determined that the amendment was substantive and extinguishment accounting applied.
 Accordingly, the carrying value of the original debt on the modification date is derecognized and the new debt is recorded at fair value.
 The difference was recorded as an extinguishment loss of approximately \$1.5 million.

-The future trends in all expenses will be driven, in large part, by the future outcomes of clinical trials and their correlative effect on research and development expenses, as well as general and administrative expenses, in addition to manufacturing of new additional quantities of commercial leronlimab (PRO 140), along with the necessary regulatory processes to confirm its qualification for future sale, if approved.
+The future trends in all expenses will be driven, in large part, by the future outcomes of clinical trials and their correlative effect on research and development expenses, as well as general and administrative expenses.
 The Company requires a significant amount of additional capital and its ability to continue to fund operations will continue to depend on its ability to raise such capital.
-See in particular, "Liquidity and Capital Resources" below and Item 1A Risk Factors in our Annual Report on Form 10-K for the year ended May 31, 2018 and in our Form 10-Q for the quarterly period ended August 31, 2018 in the section titled "Risk Factors" in Part II, Item 1A
+See in particular, "Liquidity and Capital Resources" below and Item 1A Risk Factors in our Annual Report on Form 10-K for the year ended May 31, 2018 and in our Form10-Q for the quarterly period ended August 31, 2018 in the section titled "Risk Factors" in Part II, Item 1A.